Sahil1786/Petari/README.md

 # Contribution Guidelines
 <a g="contribution-guidelines"></a>
 Thank you for considering contributing to PETARI!
 We appreciate your efforts to make a positive impact on society through food redistribution and combating hunger.
 By contributing to PETARI, you are helping us move closer to our goal of creating a hunger-free world and reducing food waste.
+Please go through [Contributing Guidelines](CONTRIBUTING.md).

 ## How Can You Contribute?
 <a h="how-can-you-contribute"></a>